ookraw/commom-substrings-filter/readme.md

 Based on the concepts:
 -	Shingle: the smallest information unit consists of a substring of length L that overlaps on L-1 bytes with the neighbors, like roof shingles.
--	Fingerprint: the hash(b,m) value of a shingle, base b and modulus m are the parameters of the Rabin fingerprint.
+-	Fingerprint: the hash(b,m) value of a shingle, base b and modulus m are the parameters of the Rabin-Karp Rolling Hash (aka fingerprint).
 -	Diversification: to alleviate the **locality problem** of fingerprinting, the hashes are diversified as presented in our upcoming report.<br/>

-the general idea is to **eliminate those test shingles that have no matching fingerprint among the reference shingles.**<br/> Accordingly we define:
+the general idea is to **eliminate those test shingles that have no matching fingerprint among the reference shingles.**<br/>
--	residue r 	: the set of remaining test shingles with matching fingerprints
--	filtration ratio	: f= r/N,  N= NS - L + 1, the original number of test shingles.

 ### Implementation

 The project consists of three C++ programs.